cyosp/homebank-server/README.md

  * Run: `./gradlew idea`
  * Start IntelliJ and open project folder
  * Click: `Import Gradle Project` when IntelliJ displays information event: `IntelliJ IDEA found a Gradle build script`

+## About Log4Shell

+Vulnerability is due to `log4j-core` library which is not part of project dependencies